ThePansmith/docs/docs/introduction/getting-started/installing.md

 ### Installation

 Install [the mod](https://www.curseforge.com/minecraft/mc-mods/kubejs) and its two dependencies [Architectury](https://www.curseforge.com/minecraft/mc-mods/architectury-api) and [Rhino](https://www.curseforge.com/minecraft/mc-mods/rhino).
-Make you use the most resent version of each mods for your version.
+Make sure that you use the most resent version of each mods for your version.

-When you first install KubeJS, you will need to launch Minecraft with the mods (and the game not crashing) to generate the some folders and files.
+When you first install KubeJS, you will need to launch Minecraft with the mods to generate the some folders and files.

 ## The KubeJS folder